swanapole/git-search/README.md

 ## Behaviour Driven Development

-The program should return a user's profile details when the correct username is entered in the User Profile section.
+-The program should return a user's profile details when the correct username is entered in the User Profile section.

-The program should return repositories in relation to the search term the user enters in the Repositories section.
+-The program should return repositories in relation to the search term the user enters in the Repositories section.

-When the user clicks on the repository link it should redirect them to the github site for that repository.
+-When the user clicks on the repository link it should redirect them to the github site for that repository.

-When the user clicks on 'Visit Github Site' on a user's profile they should be redirected to the user's github site.
+-When the user clicks on 'Visit Github Site' on a user's profile they should be redirected to the user's github site.

 ## Technologies Used
 HTML was used in making the skeleton of the website.